-PACS numbers: 25.75.Ld, 24.10.Nz, 47.45.-n, 47.45.Ab, 47.75.+f, 05.10.Ln, 05.20.Dd
+PACS number(s): 25.75.Ld, 24.10.Nz, 47.45.Ab, 47.75.+f

-Ultrarelativistic nucleus-nucleus collisions at the Relativistic Heavy Ion Collider (RHIC) have been argued to create a "perfect liquid", with an extremely low viscosity [1].
-The essential piece of evidence is the large magnitude of elliptic flow at RHIC [2], which is as large as predicted by ideal-fluid models (which assume zero viscosity).
-Elliptic flow is an azimuthal asymmetry in the momentum distribution of particles, projected onto the plane transverse to the beam direction (z axis): in a collision between two nuclei with non-zero impact parameter, more particles are emitted parallel to impact parameter (x axis) than perpendicular to it (y axis).
-This asymmetry try results from the almond shape of the overlap region between the colliding nuclei, which is transformed into a momentum asymmetry by pressure gradients [3]: microscopically, elliptic flow results from the interactions between the produced particles, and is therefore a key observable of the dense matter produced at RHIC.
+Ultrarelativistic nucleus-nucleus collisions at the Relativistic Heavy Ion Collider (RHIC) have been argued to create a "perfect liquid" with an extremely low viscosity [1].
+The essential piece of evidence is the large magnitude of elliptic flow at RHIC [2], which is as large as predicted by idealfluid models (which assume zero viscosity).
+Elliptic flow is an azimuthal asymmetry in the momentum distribution of particles, projected onto the plane transverse to the beam direction (z axis): in a collision between two nuclei with nonzero impact parameter, more particles are emitted parallel to impact parameter (x axis) than perpendicular to it (y axis).
+This asymmetry results from the almond shape of the overlap region between the colliding nuclei, which is transformed into a momentum asymmetry by pressure gradients [3]: microscopically, elliptic flow results from the interactions between the produced particles and is therefore a key observable of the dense matter produced at RHIC.

 In the microscopic language of particle physics, ideal fluid and low viscosity translate into small mean free path of a particle between two collisions or, equivalently, large rescattering cross sections between the "partons" created in a collision.
 The description of the system in terms of partons is itself questionable at the early, dense stage of the collision, but it is nevertheless a helpful, intuitive picture.
-The natural question which arises then is: how large must the partonic cross section be in order to achieve ideal-fluid behavior, i.e., local thermal equilibirum?
+The natural question that arises then is how large must the partonic cross section be to achieve ideal-fluid behavior, i.e., local thermal equilibirum?
 How many partonic collisions are needed?

-In this paper, we address this issue by solving numerically a relativistic Boltzmann equation, and comparing the results with relativistic hydrodynamics.
-It is well known that the Boltzmann equation reduces to hydrodynamics when the mean free path is small (see [4] for a rigorous proof in the relativistic case).
+In this article, we address this issue by solving numerically a relativistic Boltzmann equation and comparing the results with relativistic hydrodynamics.
+It is well known that the Boltzmann equation reduces to hydrodynamics when the mean free path is small (see Ref.
+[4] for a rigorous proof in the relativistic case).
 Numerically, however, it has been found [5] that hydrodynamics produces larger elliptic flow (by 30-40%) than the Boltzmann equation.
-In this paper, we address this issue using a different method.
-A possible explanation for the discrepancy found in [5] is suggested at the end of this paper.
+In this article, we address this issue using a different method.
+A possible explanation for the discrepancy found in Ref.
+[5] is suggested at the end of this article.

-The primary limitation of the Boltzmann equation is that it only applies to a dilute system, where the mean free path of a particle is much larger than the distance between particles, so that one need only consider twobody collisions, many-body collisions occurring at a much lower rate.
-There is no reason to believe that the RHIC liquid is dilute: interactions are nonperturbative, so that both the mean free path and the distance between particles are of order 1/T, where T is the temperature.
+The primary limitation of the Boltzmann equation is that it applies only to a dilute system, where the mean free path of a particle is much larger than the distance between particles, so one need consider only two-body collisions, many-body collisions occurring at a much lower rate.
+There is no reason to believe that the RHIC liquid is dilute: interactions are nonperturbative, so both the mean free path and the distance between particles are of order 1/T, where T is the temperature.
 Clearly, the Boltzmann equation cannot be used to directly simulate a heavy-ion collision; nevertheless, it has the potential of giving us a grasp on deviations to thermalization.

-The relativistic formula for the collision rate between two beams of particle densities n_1 and n_2 , and arbitrary velocities $\mathbf{v_1}$ and $\mathbf{v_2}$ can be written as [6]:
+The relativistic formula for the collision rate between two beams of particle densities n_1 and n_2 , and arbitrary velocities v_1 and v_2 can be written as [6]: